 Amrita has volunteered in a hospital setting for two summers, working with patients and conducting research.
 In 2012, Amrita spent a month volunteering at a village in northern Thailand, where she taught English to people from various hill tribes in the region.
 She also took the opportunity to travel extensively through northern Thailand and South Korea.
 Amrita is currently in the last semester of her bachelor’s degree and hopes to attend medical school in the upcoming academic year.
 She continues to volunteer at the Children’s Cottage Society and the Students’ Union Wellness Centre and is the co-president of the Health Sciences Students’ Association at the University of Calgary.

 Angelica Lai’s life story began in an orphanage in China.
-Born Su Xiangmei, she was adopted by her devoted single mother, Frankie Eng, at the age of 18 months prior to moving to Calgary.
+Named Su Xiangmei by the orphanage, she was adopted by her devoted single mother, Frankie Eng, at the age of 18 months prior to moving to Calgary.
 Frankie and Angelica spent six wonderful years together in Calgary with a large extended Eng family.
 Tragically, when Angelica was seven years old, Frankie became ill with cancer and died within six weeks of diagnosis.